cysouw/diathesis/text/c05_preverbs.md

 - Similarly, with some resultative constructions a prepositional phrase (often a location) can be promoted to an accusative argument while the original accusative cannot be expressed anymore.
 This is for example attested with the diathesis from *schütten* 'to pour' to *ausschütten* 'to spill' in [@next c], see [@sec:preverb-location-antiresultative].

 ::: ex
 a.
-Ich kaufe das Haus von ihm.
+Ich kaufe das Haus von ihm. \
    Er verkauft mir das Haus.
 b.
-Ich hänge die Bilder an die Wand.
+Ich hänge die Bilder an die Wand. \
    Ich behänge die Wand mit Bildern.
 c.
-Ich schütte das Wasser aus dem Eimer.
+Ich schütte das Wasser aus dem Eimer. \
    Ich schütte den Eimer aus.
 :::

 Third, some verbs appear to be counterexamples to the generalisation of accusative arguments with preverb diathesis because they do not have a full accusative argument after the application of the diathesis.
 However, they still have an accusative reflexive pronoun as a kind of formal substitute for the accusative.
 Note that functionally this reflexive pronoun is never coding a 'self-inflicting' reflexive construction, but only substitute for the 'missing' accusative argument.

 - Some transitive verbs with an accusative lose the accusative argument after the diathesis, but formally an 'empty' accusative is retained in the form of a reflexive pronoun.
 This is for example attested with the diathesis from *schreiben* 'to write' to *verschreiben* 'to misspell' in [@next a], see [@sec:preverb-reflexive-accusative-drop].
 - Some intransitive verbs remain intransitive after the diathesis, but formally an 'empty' accusative is added in the form of a reflexive pronoun.
 This is for example attested with the diathesis from *arbeiten* 'to work' to *überarbeiten* 'to overwork' in [@next b], see [@sec:preverb-reflexive].
-- Similarly, some intransitives (typically movement verbs) show even more indications that the prefixed verb with reflexive pronoun is alike to a transitive verb (i.e. 'unaccusative').
+- Similarly, some intransitives (typically movement verbs) show even more indications that the prefixed verb with reflexive pronoun is alike to a transitive verb.
 This is for example attested with the diathesis from *laufen* 'to walk' to *verlaufen* 'to be lost' in [@next c], see [@sec:preverb-reflexive-intransitive-antiresultative].
-The typical 'unaccusative' characteristics are attested with *verlaufen*, i.e. a perfect auxiliary *haben* and the possibility to be used as a nominal attribute.
+The typical 'agentive' characteristics are attested with *verlaufen*, i.e. a perfect auxiliary *haben* and the impossibility for the participle to be used as a nominal attribute.

 ::: ex
 a.
-Er schreibt einen Brief.
+Er schreibt einen Brief. \
    Er verschreibt sich.
 b.
-Der Mitarbeiter arbeitet zu viel.
+Der Mitarbeiter arbeitet zu viel. \
    Der Mitarbeiter überarbeite sich.
 c.
 Der Hund ist nach Hause gelaufen.
+Der nach Hause gelaufene Hund. \
-Der Hund hat sich im Wald verlaufen.
-Der verlaufene/*gelaufene Hund
+   Der Hund hat sich im Wald verlaufen. * Der im Wald verlaufene Hund.
 :::

 Finally, there are few exceptions to the generalisation that preverb alternations always have an accusative argument:

 - A very small group of verbs (± 3 example) appear to lose the accusative argument completely after the preverb diathesis.
 This is for example attested with the diathesis from *kaufen* 'to buy' to *einkaufen* 'to go shopping' in [@next a], see [@sec:preverb-accusative-drop].
 - A small group of intransitive verbs (± 7 examples) remains intransitive after a preverb diathesis.
 This is for example attested with the diathesis from *blühen* 'to blossom' to *verblühen* 'to wither' in [@next b], see [@sec:preverb-intransitive-with-unaccusative].
-However, note that these verbs can be used as a nominal attribute ('unaccusative') after the diathesis.
+However, note that these verbs can be used as a nominal attribute ('patientive') after the diathesis, suggesting that that argument is more object-like.
 - The most frequent exception (± 25 examples) are intransitive verbs that show a prepositional phrase turning into a dative argument with a preverb diathesis.
 This is for example attested with the diathesis from *jagen* 'to hunt' to *nachjagen* 'to chase' in [@next c], see [@sec:preverb-dative-applicative].

 ::: ex
 a.
-Ich habe gestern ein Buch gekauft.
+Ich habe gestern ein Buch gekauft. \
    Ich habe gestern eingekauft.
 b.
-Die Blume blüht.
+Die Blume blüht. * Die geblühte Blume. \
    Die Blume verblüht.
-Die verblühte/*geblühte Blume.
+Die verblühte Blume.
 c.
-Die Polizei jagte einen Verbrecher.
+Die Polizei jagte einen Verbrecher. \
    Die Polizei jagte dem Verbrecher nach.
 :::

 ## Deponent verbs without alternation